Thrush: start your consultation

-When it comes to thrush, it is thought that approximately 75% of women get the condition at some point in their lives.
-Despite being so common, it is easily treatable and an effective treatment regime can significantly reduce symptoms as well as the length of the bout.
-Thrush can be caused by a number of reasons, and although an infection can be triggered by sex, it is not classed as a sexually transmitted infection.
+Thrush affects approximately 75% of women at some point in their life.
+However, babies, children and men can develop the condition too.
+There are multiple causes of thrush, and although an infection can be triggered by sex, it is not classed as a sexually transmitted infection.

 Around 3 in 4 women may experience a bout of vaginal thrush at some point in their lives and it is usually nothing to worry about in the vast majority of cases.
 Classed as a yeast infection, thrush is caused by an increase in a naturally occurring fungus present in the vagina and gut called Candida albicans.